 During 1973-4 when Robert Grau was the Station manager WFN conducted tests of Radio Teletype as a means of communicating with the towboats.
 Here is the report to the FCC on those tests.

 Unfortunately, soon after the building expansion was completed the electric utility company upgraded its primary feed line along Market Street to 167000 Volts.
 This new line produced considerable low frequency RFI marginalizing WFN’s reception on most frequencies.
 This interference required the relocation of WFN’s main transmitters, receivers and antennas.
 The construction of a new remotely-controlled station on a 60 acre site 15 air miles west and north of the Ohio River near Elizabeth Indiana off SR11 was undertaken.

-Years - SSB and Beyond
+The Later Years - SSB and Beyond

 During the period from 1968 to 1976 Sideband and VHF-FM transceiver installations were completed on all ACBL boats.
 A new towboat construction program was initiated using the newest electronic and navigation equipment.
 The first duplex analog data communications were conducted between WFN and the M/V BILL ELMER on the Mississippi River utilizing frequencies in the 6Mhz band.
 In 1980 the developmental data radio system was completed and the first digital data communications were transmitted between the station and the M/V SONNY IVEY utilizing VHF frequencies.
 Here's an image of a 1980 article with more detail on this.

 WFN station managers during this time period were: Harold Mauck from 1975 to 1980 and Lemuel Greer from 1980 until his retirement in 1988.
 Here are images of a three page article from early 1982 that give more detail on the station's operation and personnel at that time: Page 1 Page 2 Page 3